Palladinium/quartermaster/README.md

 Quartermaster is still very early in development, and these are features which are planned but I haven't gotten around to implementing yet.
 Contributions are welcome and appreciated!

-- **No HTTPS/SSL**: at the moment, Quartermaster is HTTP only. **Do not** expose Quartermaster to the open Internet. **Do** put it behind a reverse proxy which handles SSL termination like [NGINX](http://nginx.org/), or a VPN like [https://www.wireguard.com/](Wireguard) or [https://openvpn.net/](OpenVPN), or do both!
+- **No HTTPS/SSL**: at the moment, Quartermaster is HTTP only. **Do not** expose Quartermaster to the open Internet. **Do** put it behind a correctly configured reverse proxy which handles SSL termination like [NGINX](http://nginx.org/), or a VPN like [https://www.wireguard.com/](Wireguard) or [https://openvpn.net/](OpenVPN), or do both!
-- Granular auth: Currently, any valid token has full read/write access to the repository.
+- Granular auth: Currently, a valid token has full read/write access to the repository.
-- User/owner endpoints: Currently, all tokens are global, and all crates are owned by nobody.
-The `owner` endpoints are not implemented.
+- User/owner endpoints: Currently, tokens are global, and all crates are owned by nobody.
+The various `owner` endpoints are not implemented.
 - More varied and robust auth methods (e.g. OpenID).
 I have no need for them yet.
 - Cross-platform support: While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on x86_64 Linux and the default values for the configuration reflect this.